XiRouz/lc_modpack/README.md

 1. MoreSuits
 1. ObjectVolumeController
 1. QuickRestart
+1. ScanFix
 1. ShipLoot
 1. SkipToMultiplayerMenu
+1. TerminalAPI
 1. TooManySuits

 ## Emotes
 Emotes moved from keys 1 and 2 to F1, F2, F3, etc

+Key "v" - default keybind for Emotes wheel

 ## Optional mods
 Some mods to use at your own risk and if needed.

 Now includes:
-1. HD Lethal Company textures
-2. HelmetCamera
+1. HelmetCamera